chechiachang/wulian-to-sky/README.md

 # wulian-to-sky
-Server side application to recieve Wulian Zigbee devices data and write into MySQL database
+Server side application to receive Wulian Zigbee devices data and write into MySQL database